 The process of adding wildlife opportunities and increasing biodiversity on our properties is called "re-wilding."
 To re-wild we plant locally hardy native trees and shrubs on them.
-Many MLCA members are becoming interested in "re-wilding" their properties because it's good for the ecology on their properties, esthetically pleasing, and increases the possibilities for bird and wildlife sightings.
+Many MLCA members are becoming interested in "re-wilding" their properties because it's good for the ecology on their properties, aesthetically pleasing, and increases the possibilities for bird and wildlife sightings.

 Re-wilding McKellar Township, on the other hand, would disrupt farming and existing outdoor activities.
 Open spaces also have their advantages.